iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 ## Validation

-A <i>Signed Transaction</i> payload has different validation stages, since some validation steps can only be executed if certain information becomes present, respectively should have become present.
+A <i>Signed Transaction</i> payload has different validation stages, since some validation steps can only be executed at the point when certain information has (or has not) been received.
 We therefore distinguish between syntactical- and semantic validation.

 ### Syntactical Validation